 Firstly, the Company established and improved the comprehensive and highlighted risk management mechanism and system.
 Pursuant to the provisions of the second phase of C-ROSS of the CBIRC, the Company revised rules of risk management, clarified the division of duties and enhanced the performance of such dituies.
 Secondly, the Company focused on improving the constructions of risk management system platform.
 The Company created a new model of digital risk management, enhanced the intelligent level of identifying and assessing risk as well as monitoring and the early warning such risk by upgrading the risk information system.
 Thirdly, the Company strengthened capability and level of risk management by way of promoting the implementation of the provisions of the C-ROSS.
-The Company implemented the C-ROSS regulatory requirements, regularly carried out the solvency measurement, stress tests and cash flow stress tests, continuously enhanced the influence on the solvency according to the new provisions and formulated measures to cope with it.
+The Company implemented the C-ROSS regulatory requirements, regularly carried out the solvency measurement, stress tests and cash flow stress tests, continuously enhanced the monitoring, management and control of risks, conducted evaluation and reporting on a regular basis, analyzed the influence on the solvency according to the new provisions and formulated measures to cope with it.